enableiot/iotkit-agent/README.md

 The IoT Kit Agent includes default certificates to provide "out of the box" connectivity.
 These are fine for public data submissions but should not be used for production deployments.

+## What's new in version 1.6.1
+DP-3463 – Added script for migration from iotkit-agent versions 1.5.6 and below.

 ## What's new in version 1.6.0
 DP-3122 – Change config loading strategy
 * We introduce new config strategy in this release.
 Three different configuration files are used: global, user and device.
 Global config is managed by developers of iotkit-agent.
 Device config contains all information connected with activated device.
 User config can be edited manually by user or by iotkit-admin commands.
 Setting from user configuration file will override the ones from global configuration file.